Title: Lagoon 1944 (Jazz) Henri Matisse Original Pochoir Print

 Item ID: 54

-Jazz by Henri Matisse is a set of 20 colour stencils and more than 70 pages of calligraphic writing.
-Jazz was pivotal in Matisse’s transition from oil painting to the cut-out collages that dominated the last decade of his life.
-To create these works, Matisse cut forms out of large sheets of paper previously painted with gouache by his assistants.
-The cut-outs were then assembled on the wall of Matisse’s studio, under his direction.
-Jazz was published by Tériade in an edition of 250.
-The book’s title evokes the idea of a musical structure of rhythm and repetition, expressed through the handwritten text, which is broken by the explosive improvisations of the colour plates.
-Matisse’s subjects are taken largely from the circus, mythology and memories of his travels.
-They represent either isolated figures or paired forms that suggest a dialogue between artist and model.
-Despite the vivid colours and folkloric themes, few of the plates are actually cheerful.
-Several are among Matisse’s most ominous images.
-The writing of Jazz was very important for Matisse and though the pictures were mostly finished by 1944, he continued to work on the text until shortly before the book was published in September 1947.
-While the text gives the impression of great spontaneity, it was written out four or five times until Matisse was satisfied with the manner of expression and size of handwriting.
-Matisse stated that his manuscript pages represent merely a visual accompaniment to the plates and ‘their role [was] thus purely spectacular’.
-Despite Matisse’s claim, the text and plates are actually subtly and consciously related.
-The underlying themes of art and artifice find many parallels in the text.
-Jazz represents one of Matisse’s most interesting statements about his artistic development and the act of creation, which he believed results from the synthesis of instinct and intellect guided by discipline.
-If Jazz, and the cutouts in general, approach the liberated abstraction of music, still Matisse never strays far from the sense of an objective world.
-Painter and art historian Sir Lawrence Gowing described the cutouts as ‘cutting into a primordial substance, the basic chromatic substance of painting… .
-With each stroke, the cutting revealed the character both of the material, the pristine substance of color, and also of an image, a subject.’
-In Jazz, Matisse’s subjects are more like verbs than nouns, however.
-They express the feeling of leaping, flying, swimming, falling.
-They cut straight to the viewer’s experience rather than merely depicting someone else’s.
-I The Clown II The Circus III Monsieur Loyal IV The Nightmare of the White Elephant V The Horse, the Rider and Clown VI The Wolf VII The Heart VIII Icarus IX Forms X Pierrot’s Funeral XI The Codomas XII The Swimmer in the Tank XIII The Sword Swallower XIV The Cowboy XV The Knife Thrower XVI Destiny XVII Lagoon I XVIII Lagoon II XIX Lagoon III XX Toboggan
+Jazz by Henri Matisse is a portfolio of twenty color pochoir stencils accompanied by more than seventy pages of calligraphic writing.
+This work marked a pivotal moment in Matisse’s transition from oil painting to the cut-out collages that would dominate the final decade of his life.
+To create these works, Matisse directed his assistants to paint large sheets of paper with gouache, from which he cut shapes that were then arranged on the walls of his studio under his supervision.
+Jazz was published by Tériade in 1947 in an edition of 250.
+The title evokes a musical structure of rhythm and repetition, reflected in the handwritten text, which is punctuated by the explosive improvisation of the color plates.
+Matisse’s subjects are drawn largely from the circus, mythology, and memories of his travels.
+They appear as either isolated figures or paired forms, suggesting a dialogue between artist and model.
+Despite their vivid colors and folkloric motifs, few of the plates are truly cheerful; several are among Matisse’s most ominous images.
+The writing in Jazz was especially important to Matisse.
+Although the images were mostly completed by 1944, he continued refining the text until shortly before the book’s publication in September 1947.
+While the handwriting gives an impression of spontaneity, it was carefully rewritten four or five times until Matisse was satisfied with both the expression and scale of the letters.
+Matisse stated that the manuscript pages served merely as a visual accompaniment to the plates, “their role [was] thus purely spectacular.”
+Yet, despite this claim, the text and images are subtly and deliberately interconnected, sharing underlying themes of art and artifice.
+Jazz represents one of Matisse’s most revealing statements about his artistic development and the act of creation—a process he believed arose from the synthesis of instinct and intellect guided by discipline.
+Though the cut-outs approach the liberated abstraction of music, Matisse never strays far from the sense of an objective world.
+Painter and art historian Sir Lawrence Gowing described the cut-outs as “cutting into a primordial substance, the basic chromatic substance of painting… With each stroke, the cutting revealed the character both of the material, the pristine substance of color, and also of an image, a subject.”
+In Jazz, Matisse’s subjects function more like verbs than nouns, expressing the sensations of leaping, flying, swimming, or falling.
+They reach directly to the viewer’s experience, rather than merely depicting another’s.
+Plates in Jazz: I. The Clown II.
+The Circus III.
+Monsieur Loyal IV.
+The Nightmare of the White Elephant V. The Horse, the Rider, and the Clown VI.
+The Wolf VII.
+The Heart VIII.
+Icarus IX.
+Forms X. Pierrot’s Funeral XI.
+The Codomas XII.
+The Swimmer in the Tank XIII.
+The Sword Swallower XIV.
+The Cowboy XV.
+The Knife Thrower XVI.
+Destiny XVII.
+Lagoon I XVIII.
+Lagoon II XIX.
+Lagoon III XX.
+Toboggan

 Link: https://en.wikipedia.org/wiki/Jazz_(Henri_Matisse)